 Beyond these key measurements, the sensor can also compute essential values relevant for HVAC – such as dew point, density of moist air, and enthalpy making it a comprehensive tool for monitoring and optimizing indoor environments.

-ANDBAC Bacnet Sensors Measure
+ANB Bacnet Sensors Measure

 Temperature